Meet the new CEO of Kreg Tool

 Michael Crumb

 Michael Crumb is a senior staff writer at Business Record.
-He covers economic development, transportation, energy & environment, culture, sales & marketing.
+He covers real estate and development and transportation.